-people that do not care or understand.
+In an era with major transitional influences of the western culture bringing changes in the lives and beliefs of the Native peoculture bringing changes in the lives and beliefs of the Native peo-ple, the only existing truly religious ceremony performed today by any of the native groups in Alaska is the stickdance at Nulato and Kaltag.
+It is my belief that because it is a religious ceremony it should be given all the respect that other religions have today, and should not be relegated to the level of being a "tourist attraction" with the prime purpose being the satisfaction of the curiousity of people that do not care or understand.
 The stickdance continued as a part of the Indian culture at Nulato and Kaltag until the 1930's when the Catholic Church came in and abolished it as "pagan and sacrilegious" ceremony.
 This was indeed an unfortunate practice of all the outside religions of that period and probably this can be expanded to encompass all the values of the western culture that were both forced upon the natives or were desired by the groups.
-The native groups tried to change in order to be able to accept the White Man's values while at the same time being at a loss as to how to include and continue their own customs.
-In some areas of the transition we have been very successful in combining the two cultures into a compatible ery successful in combining the two cultures into a compatible ife; however, in other areas we have not been so successful.
+The native groups tried to change in order to be able to accept the White Man's values while at the same time being at a loss as to how to include and continue change in order to be able to accept the write main's values write at the same time being at a loss as to how to include and continue their own customs.
+In some areas of the transition we have been very successful in combining the two cultures into a compatible life; however, in other areas we have not been so successful.

+Ine; however, in other areas we have not been so successful.
 The attitudes towards native groups has changed considerably since the 1930's and it can be stated factually that the attitudes of the native groups towards themselves has also changed positively so that today there is a genuine pride in being native.
 Consequently, there is a move for retention of existing customs.
-It was in light of this attitude that the stickdance was observed again after approximately 30 years and it has become one of the major ceremonies of the Athabascan culture again.
-The stickdance ceremony serves two functions: one, stemming from the belief of overt and extreme reverence for the dead and the Tundra Times
+It was in light of this attitude that the stickdance was observed again after approxi-mately 30 years and it has become one of the major ceremonies of the A theheenen suffure again the Athabascan culture again.